Ted Rath

-Theodore Daniel Rath (born November 22, 1983) is an American football coach who is the Vice President of Player Performance for the Philadelphia Eagles of the National Football League (NFL).
+Theodore Daniel Rath (born November 22, 1983) is an American football coach who currently serves as the director of sports science for the New Orleans Saints of the National Football League (NFL).
+Rath has served as a strength and sports performance coach for various teams in the National Football League (NFL).
 He has coached on the professional level since 2009.

-High School & College
+High school and college

 Rath graduated from Dundee High School in Dundee, Michigan, where he was an honor roll student.
 He played football for the Vikings, and was named second-team all-league, all-county and all-region as a senior, as well as being named defensive MVP of the Monroe County All-Star game.
 He went on to play collegiately at the University of Toledo, and was a member of the Rockets' 2004 Mid-American Conference championship squad.

 After graduating from Toledo, Rath spent one year at Crestwood High School in Dearborn Heights, Michigan, where he served as an assistant football coach and directed the school's speed and strength training.
 From 2007 to 2009, Rath returned to the University of Toledo as a graduate assistant, focusing on strength and conditioning for athletes in the college's athletic programs.
 In his final year there, he served as the assistant director of strength and conditioning.

 Professional career

-Detroit Lions (2009–2015)
+Detroit Lions

 In 2009, Rath was hired by the Detroit Lions as part of the staff of new head coach Jim Schwartz.
 He remained an assistant strength and conditioning coach throughout Schwartz's five years, and remained on the Lions' staff after Schwartz was fired under Jim Caldwell.
 While with the Lions, Rath helped start the annual Detroit Lions Strength and Conditioning Clinic in 2011, which was a forum for providing, sharing and exchanging information in the strength and conditioning community.
 He and other members of the Lions staff were dismissed by newly-hired team general manager Mike Quinn following the 2015 season.

+During his time with the Lions, the team qualified for the playoffs twice.

-Miami Dolphins (2016)
+Miami Dolphins

 Rath joined the Miami Dolphins as an assistant strength and conditioning coach for newly-hired head coach Adam Gase.
+In his only season with the Dolphins, the team made it to the playoffs for the first time in 8 seasons.

-Los Angeles Rams (2017–2019)
+Los Angeles Rams

-New head coach Sean McVay hired Rath to be the strength and conditioning coach for the Los Angeles Rams.
-In 2018, he was given the title of director of strength training and performance.
+in 2017 new head coach Sean McVay hired Rath to be the head strength and conditioning coach for the Los Angeles Rams.
+After his first season, he was promoted and given the title of director of strength training and performance.
 During the Rams' 36–31 victory over the Seattle Seahawks on November 11, 2018, Rath was recorded by NFL Films shadowing McVay and sometimes pulling his head coach out of the way when referees or game action would come too close.
 Both McVay and Rath were interviewed for a profile piece called "The Art of the Get Back Coach," which was aired on NFL Films Presents in January 2019.
-The clip went viral and has been viewed more than 7 million times.
+The clip went viral and has been viewed more than 8 million times.